mgarmash/modbus-mqtt/README.md

 # modbus-mqtt
 A serial Modbus to MQTT bridge

-This application polls registers in a serial modbus device and publishes the values read to a MQTT topic.
-This can be used to publish data from a Modbus device (for example an energy meter) to MQTT for consumption by a client (for example OpenHab).
+This application polls registers in serial modbus devices and publishes the values read to MQTT topics.
+This can be used to publish data from Modbus devices (for example energy meters) to MQTT for consumption by a client (for example OpenHab).

 ## Building the application